navkrishna21/photo-gallery-rest-backend/README.md

 # Photo-Gallery REST API Backend
 Backend for photo gallery application to create and store photo albums.

-I have created a very basic frontend for it in Vue JS.
+I have created a very basic frontend in Vue JS to test the APIs.

 ## Installation